 Two years ago I was on the brink of another breakdown and the only option was to take a break from it all.
 I set about trying to heal my emotional self.
 My hurt, neglected, rejected, abused, and helpless inner child.

 Re-parenting My Inner Child

-Two crucial factors in my healing were, first keeping my present stress free, I had to give up my job and cut out negative people from my life.
+Two crucial factors in my healing were, first keeping my present stress-free, I had to give up my job and cut out negative people from my life.
 The second has been sound therapy and guided meditation.
-There are quite a few guided meditations on the internet which have been very relaxing and healing.
-The subconscious process of listening to a soothing voice eases the pain of my abused inner child and help rewire the brain.
+There are quite a few guided meditations on the internet that have been very relaxing and healing.
+The subconscious process of listening to a soothing voice eases the pain of my abused inner child and helps rewire the brain.

 The challenge of recovery is to reestablish ownership of your body and your mind — of your self.
 This means feeling free to know what you know and to feel what you feel without becoming overwhelmed, enraged, ashamed, or collapsed.

 Not surprisingly, as my inner child integrates with my adult self, I feel my spine getting straighter.
 Healing scoliosis starts with your mind.
 I no longer need to cringe, hide, feel ashamed of myself.
 I feel confident to stand up and be who I truly am meant to be.

 And my spine aligns with my current thinking.
 Straight, tall, and confident.

 I no longer need scoliosis as my safety armor.